Menu

 Mathematics

-This term we will start by focusing on 3D shapes before learning about fractions.
-At all times we will continue to focus on securing our knowledge of the 2, 4, 5 and 10 times tables.
+This term we will start by focusing on time and volume.
+At all times we will continue to focus on using all our number knowledge to answer multi step word problems.
 We will provide pupils with the opportunity to secure their mathematical learning using concrete, pictorial and abstract models.
 They will then learn to apply this knowledge to reasoning and problem solving (QUACK - Please ask your children what this means).
 In addition to the daily maths lessons, every child will also take part in a daily 15 minute mastering number programme.
 The programme uses a range of practical resources and visual aids to help develop every child's understanding of number.

 Science

-This term we will continue to study plant growth (Biology).
+This term we will study living things and their habitats (Biology).
 We will observe and describe how seeds and bulbs grow into mature plants.
-We will find out and describe how plants need water, light and suitable temperature to grow and stay healthy.
+We will explore and compare the differences between things that are living, dead and things that have never been alive.
 We will conduct scientific investigations, which will require the children to observe closely and perform tests to suggest answers to questions.

 In order to help your child remember the key knowledge, please encourage your child to learn their Knowledge Organiser.